myselfswastikmishra/TechTribe-final/README.md

 2.  **The Server Action:** `src/app/chapters/actions.ts`
 3.  **The AI Backend:** `src/ai/flows/chapter-application-flow.ts`

-For now, this flow simply logs the received application data to the Genkit terminal.
+For now, this flow simply logs all the received application data to the Genkit terminal.

+---

+## 🎨 Changing the Website's Look & Feel

-### 4. Styling and Appearance (`src/app/globals.css`)
+### Main Color Scheme (`src/app/globals.css`)

-Want to change the website's main color scheme?
+Want to change the website's main colors?
 This is the place to do it!

+1. Open `src/app/globals.css`.
-At the top of this file, you'll see a section `:root { ... }`.
-You can change the HSL values for variables like `--primary`, `--background`, and `--accent` to theme the entire website.
+2. At the very top, you'll see a section `:root { ... }`.
+3. You can change the HSL values for variables like `--primary` (the main brand color), `--background`, and `--accent` to theme the entire website.

 We hope this guide helps you feel confident in managing and growing your Tech Tribe website.
 Happy coding!